kilpkonn/msc-thesis/main.typ

 It is part of the official distribution since version #link("https://rust-analyzer.github.io/thisweek/2024/02/19/changelog-221.html")[`v0.3.1850`], released on February 19th 2024.
 An archived version can be found at #link("https://archive.softwareheritage.org/browse/revision/6b250a22c41b2899b0735c5bc607e50c3d774d74/?origin_url=https://github.com/kilpkonn/rust-analyzer&snapshot=25aaa3ceeca154121a5c2944f50ec7b17819a315")[`swh:1:rev:6b250a22c41b2899b0735c5bc607e50c3d774d74`].

-#todo("Show for links")

 = Background <background>
 In this chapter we will take a look at the type system of the Rust programming language to understand the context of our task.
-Next we will take a look at what the term search is, how is it used and #note[Split sentence before.][how are the algorithms for it implemented] in some of the tools we have chosen.
+Next we will take a look at what the term search is and how it is commonly used.
+Later we will study some implementations for term search to better understand how the algorithms for it work.
-In the end we will briefly cover how #suggestion[autocomplete][autocompletion]#note[Maybe in _italics_ to highlight the first usage of this term][] is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.
+In the end we will briefly cover how _autocompletion_ is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.

 == The Rust language
 Rust is a general-purpose systems programming language first released in 2015#footnote(link("https://blog.rust-lang.org/2015/05/15/Rust-1.0.html")).